sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Data filtering

-**Question:** I have a problem to filter data: we see in our EEG data a component with the frequency of the electronics here, 50 Hz.
+I have a problem to filter data: we see in our EEG data a component with the frequency of the electronics here, 50 Hz.
 I would like to remove only this frequency... but I don't really know to do this with lowpass and high pass filtering.
 I think that this phenomenon of "pollution" by the electric frequency is something current in EEG?
 **Answer:** Yes, it is very common.

-**Question:** So I think I can do this filtering with EEGLAB?
-**Answer:** Yes you can but you need the MATLAB Signal Processing toolbox.
-What we usually do is that we run ICA with 'extended' option (in the option box for running ICA put "'extended', 1").
-Then some components capture this noise which is independent of the brain activity.

-**Question:** could you tell me witch other additional toolbox you used in which function?
-**Answer:** You only need the Signal processing toolbox.

-**Question:** Are there advanced filter functions for EEGLAB?
+###  Are there advanced filter functions for EEGLAB?
-**Answer:** Check out firfilt plugin at [EEGLAB Plugins page](https://sccn.ucsd.edu/eeglab/plugin_uploader/plugin_list_all.php).
+**Answer:** Check out firfilt plugin at [EEGLAB Plugins page](/others/EEGLAB_Extensions.html).

 Advanced Topics
 ===============